michaelkargl/mainflux/docker/README.md

 Configure environment variables and run Mainflux Docker Composition.

 *Note**: `docker-compose` uses `.env` file to set all environment variables.
-Ensure that you run the command from the same location.
+Ensure that you run the command from the same location as .env file.

 ## Installation